SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

 1. *Click* on the *quality icon* and check whether the **data collection** is running successfully for the involved services.

     Within the popup that shows up *click* on the **Cloud Integration service**.
-The status of monitoring messages and integration artifact exceptions is displayed seperately from each other.
+The status of monitoring messages and integration artifact exceptions is displayed separately from each other.

     <br>![](/exercises/ex2/images/IMDataQuality.png)

 2. In case of raised alerts you would be able to jump directly to the embedded **alerting** by clicking on the *number of alerts* in the footer of each card

-3. *Check* the **status of business service events** with the time-calender-icon
+3. *Check* the **status of business service events** with the time-calendar-icon

     It shows the events from the **Cloud Availability Center**.
 If a maintenance, disruption or degradation events raise up for a service it will be displayed here.